Jordi Fernández: Denver Nuggets (2016–2022)

+Sacramento Kings (2022–2024)

-On May 18, 2022, Fernández was hired as the associate head coach of the Sacramento Kings.
+On August 12, 2022, Fernández was hired as the associate head coach of the Sacramento Kings.
 After being hired as associate head coach, Fernández served as the head coach of the Kings' Summer League team in 2022.
-He helped the 4th overall pick in the 2022 draft, Keegan Murray, win the 2022 Summer League MVP award.
+He helped the fourth overall pick in the 2022 NBA draft, Keegan Murray, win the 2022 Summer League MVP award.
 On December 14, 2022, Fernández took over as acting head coach after the Kings' head coach, Mike Brown, was ejected mid-game.
-He assumed the same role for back to back games against the Denver Nuggets on December 27, 2022, and December 28, 2022, with Brown entering health and safety protocols.
-Before playing the Nuggets on December 27, 2022, Nuggets head coach, Michael Malone, who Fernández worked under in his previous coaching stop said, "I think one day Jordi will be a head coach in this league.
-He’s been a head coach in the G League.
-He’s got great international experience.
-This team is on the right path with the right coaches, so I’m really happy for them.”
+He assumed the same role for back-to-back games against the Denver Nuggets on December 27 and 28, with Brown entering health and safety protocols.
+Before the game on December 27, Nuggets' head coach, Michael Malone, whom Fernández worked under in his previous coaching stop, said, "I think one day Jordi will be a head coach in this league.
+He's been a head coach in the G League.
+He's got great international experience.
+This team is on the right path with the right coaches, so I'm really happy for them."

+Brooklyn Nets (2024–present)

+On April 22, 2024, Fernández was hired as the head coach of the Brooklyn Nets.
+Fernández is the first Spanish head coach in NBA history, and only the third to be born, raised, and trained outside North America, after Igor Kokoškov and Darko Rajaković.

 National team career

+In 2013, Fernández served as an assistant coach for Spain's U19 men's national team.
+From 2017 until 2019, he worked as an assistant coach on the Spanish men's national team.

-Fernandez was an assistant coach for the Nigeria national team under Mike Brown at the 2020 Summer Olympics in Tokyo, Japan.
+Fernández was an assistant coach for the Nigeria national team under Mike Brown at the 2020 Summer Olympics in Tokyo, Japan.
+The two had first met when Fernández worked at the Impact Basketball Academy.

+On June 27, 2023, Fernández replaced Nick Nurse as the head coach of Team Canada's men's basketball team.
+On February 6, 2025, Fernandez left his position as head coach of the senior national team of Canada.